AgustinSRG/Pokemon-Showdown-Node-Bot/README.md

 **Auth Config**
  - `Config.exceptions`: Specify rank exceptions.
 Use `userid: true` for full permissions
  - `Config.ranks`: Array of user groups ordered from lowest to highest auth
+ - `Config.globalPermissions`: Global permissions that cannot be changed with `set`

 **Commands Config**
  - `Config.commandTokens`: Array of valid command characters.
 A command character, for example, `.` means `.command` usage